The ‘Southern Charm’ Custody Negotiations Are Not Over Yet

-At the end of the season 5 finale of Southern Charm, the “six months later” message indicating that Kathryn Dennis had now been granted 50% custody of her two children with Thomas Ravenel.
+At the end of the Season 5 finale of Southern Charm, there was a “six months later” message indicating that Kathryn Dennis had now been granted 50% custody of her two children with Thomas Ravenel.
 While this is true to a point, Dennis and Ravenel are not done working out the finer points of their agreement.

 US Weekly said that Bravo shared at the end of the finale that the former couple is now co-parenting.